 - Our Patient and Family Support Services offer emotional support and resources for coping with cancer and its impact on daily life to HCI patients and their families.

-- The Linda B. and Robert B. Wiggins Wellness-Survivorship Center offers many programs to increase the quality of life and well-being of HCI patients and their families.
+- The Linda B. and Robert B. Wiggins Wellness and Integrative Health Center offers many programs to increase the quality of life and well-being of HCI patients and their families.

 For more information about lung cancer visit the National Cancer Institute

 This page last updated March 2016

 Cáncer de pulmón se forma en los tejidos del pulmón, por lo general, en las células que recubren las vías respiratorias.
 Los dos tipos más importantes de cáncer de pulmón son el cáncer de pulmón de células pequeñas y el cáncer de pulmón de células no pequeñas.
 Estos tipos de cáncer se diagnostican con base en el aspecto que tengan las células bajo un microscopio.

 - Dejar de fumar.
 Fumar cigarrillos, pipas o cigarros es la causa más común del cáncer de pulmón.
 Cuanto más temprano una persona empieza a fumar, cuanto más a menudo fuma y cuantos más años fuma una persona, mayor es el riesgo de cáncer de pulmón.
 Si una persona deja de fumar, el riesgo disminuye con los años.
 Aprende como dejar de fumar.

 - Aprende sobre radón.
 Radón es un gas radiactivo que emana del uranio, una sustancia que se encuentra en el suelo y la roca.
 Inhalar demasiado radón puede dañar las células de los pulmones y conducir al cáncer de pulmón.
 Exposición al radón en el hogar o el lugar de trabajo es un factor de riesgo para el cáncer de pulmón.